nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

     - move to top when useful
         - log when useful or parse logs
 - make a script to autogenerate the information about zet cmd actions
+    - first reference implementation help page for the tool

 ` zet/20221007043259/README.md `